coveo/source.coveo.com/_posts/2017-09-21-coveo-for-sitecore-hive-what-is-it.md

 ## Coveo for Sitecore 4.1 VS Coveo for Sitecore Hive

-The first thing to understand about version 4.1 is that it is only a vessel carrying the Coveo Hive framework.
+The first thing to understand about version 4.1 is that it is only a vessel carrying the Coveo for Sitecore Hive framework.
 You could use 4.1 the same way you used 4.0, which in a sense greatly reduces the upgrade effort.
-However, it would be like adding a turbocharger on your car and never using it.

-That turbocharger is Coveo Hive, and just like any modifications added to a car, it can be removed and used somewhere else.
-Coveo for Sitecore Hive is introduced in 4.1, but will not be exclusive to it.
-It will evolve and become the main UI framework for all future versions of Coveo for Sitecore.

-This also means that in the future, the legacy Coveo for Sitecore renderings and sublayouts in Sitecore will disappear.
+Coveo Hive is optional once you upgrate to 4.1, but it will become the main UI framework for all future versions of Coveo for Sitecore.
+This means that the legacy Coveo for Sitecore renderings and sublayouts will one day disappear.

 Keep in mind that Coveo Hive is MVC only, although if you are still using Web Forms, you are already due for an upgrade.

 ![Rendering Folder](/images/coveoforsitecorehive/renderingfolder.png)

-As you can see in the image above, the two frameworks now coexist, but not for long!
+As you can see in the image above, the two frameworks now coexist, but for this version only!

 ## Experience Editor, code reuse, and easier upgrades